bhargav3096/MopMarvels/README.txt

 Started working on about us page
 Where added the deailts of what company is about?
 Why choose us? and some company information

+Hi Ankita,,
+Facing issues to access the database
+Application is running but data is not showing